 Now compare the search network, standard ads showing on Google Search Engine Results Pages (SERP), to the search partner network, which ones performing better?

 I found the search partner network engagement was much lower and was dragging down my CTR (Click Through Rate).

 One of the of parts that makes up the quality score is CTR, if this gets dragged down this is what’s likely to happen.

 Lower CTR = lower quality score = higher CPC/lower ad position/less clicks

-To switch this off, you need to select the campaign, then go to the settings tab, under networks click edit and unselect the ‘include search partners’ check box and viola, it’s done!
+To stop displaying on the search partner network, go to the campaign settings, scroll down and under networks click edit and unselect the ‘include search partners’ check box and viola, it’s done!

-This one is a little conditional and will depend on how you are targeting with your ads, but is still worth mentioning.
+Okay, admittedly, this one is a little conditional and will depend on how you’re targeting your ads, but it’s still worth mentioning.

-The location settings by default will target the country you are in (for me it’s the UK), if that’s how you want to target, great, skip to the next one.
+The location settings by default will target the country you are in (for me it’s the UK), if that’s how you want to target, great, you can skip head.

-Some may find that targeting the entire country is a little broad and could bring poor results, you may find better success targeting specific areas and tailoring ads and keywords to those locations.
+Some may find that targeting the entire country is a little broad and could bring poor results, or find better results targeting to specific areas, being able to tailor ads and keywords to those locations.

-To change this, select campaign and go to the settings tab (I told you this would come up a lot), scroll down to location and click edit.
+If you want to change your location settings, select the campaign and go to the settings tab (I told you this would come up a lot), scroll down to location and click edit.